wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     *   (b) any postal article containing any matter or thing capable, as packed, of causing injury to any person.

-    (2) Every person who commits an offence against subsection (1) is liable to imprisonment for not more than 1 year or a fine of not more than $10,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for not more than 1 year or a fine of not more than $10,000\.

     (3) Every person commits an offence against this Act who posts, or causes to be posted, any postal article containing any matter or thing capable, as packed, of causing damage to any postal article.